The Watchmaker’s Hand Excerpt

 This had to achieve moment.

-It was impossible not to.
+It was impossible for it not to.

 But it did not.